LIers remember beloved school security guard

 McCall died April 14, said friends, who didn’t disclose the cause of death.

-The loss has rippled throughout the South Shore, where he refereed youth basketball and worked security at local bars, and also the Huntington School district, where he worked as a security guard.
+The loss has rippled throughout the South Shore, where he refereed youth basketball and worked security at local bars, and also throughout the Huntington school district, where he worked.

 Plans are also being made for a memorial event on Fire Island, where he worked security for bars in the summer, Edmonds, 37, of Bay Shore, said.
 Services for McCall will be held in the Bronx, where he grew up, friends said.